datastax/cpp-driver/README.md

-:warning: **The C/C++ driver is in maintenance mode.
-We are still accepting pull-requests and we will occasionally release critical bug fixes, but no ongoing active development is being done currently.**

 # DataStax C/C++ Driver for Apache Cassandra® and DataStax Products

 A modern, feature-rich and highly tunable C/C++ client library for